What Does OPS Mean in Baseball?

 What Does OPS Mean in Baseball

-What is OPS in baseball exactly?
-To start, OPS (on-base plus slugging) measures two things.
+OPS (on-base plus slugging) measures two things.
 First, it calculates how often a player gets on base via hits and walks.
 Second, it measures what type of hit that the baseball player got at the plate.
 This formula expands upon batting average since batting average does not factor in walks or hits by pitches.
 Along with that, batting average gives the same value of a single and a home run, which shouldn’t be the case.

 For example, let’s say that a baseball player came up to bat four times in a game.
 They walked once, and they got one single, so they got on base two out of 4 plate appearances.
 The OBP formula counts the at bats (4) with the HBP (1) to make 5, so the OBP comes out to .400 since you need to take two out of five.
 Thier slugging for the game would be .250 since it is one base hit out of 4 at bats.
 Add the two together and you get an OPS of .650.